dknell/meteor-fittext/README.md

 ## FitText - Meteor Smart Package

 [FitText](http://fittextjs.com) packaged for Meteor.
-FitText is a jQuery plugin that font-sizes scalable and fluid when using responsive layouts (like Bootstrap).
+FitText is a jQuery plugin that makes font-sizes scalable and fluid when using responsive layouts (like Bootstrap).

 See the [FitText Docs](https://github.com/davatron5000/FitText.js) for more info.